 to the official website of the award-winning writer and editor, born in Aberdeen, Scotland, but now resident in New Jersey, USA.

 is author of some seventy books, of which about twenty-five are fiction, including novels like The World, The Hundredfold Problem, The Far-Enough Window and most recently (2008) The Dragons of Manhattan and Leaving Fortusa.
 His “book-length fiction” Dragonhenge, illustrated by Bob Eggleton, was shortlisted for a Hugo Award in 2003; its successor was The Stardragons.
 His first story collection, Take No Prisoners, appeared in 2004.
 His anthology New Writings in the Fantastic was shortlisted for a British Fantasy Award.
-His novella The City in These Pages has recently appeared from PS Publishing.
+His novellas The City in These Pages and The Lonely Hunter have recently appeared from PS Publishing.

 In nonfiction, he coedited with John Clute The Encyclopedia of Fantasy and wrote in their entirety all three editions of The Encyclopedia of Walt Disney’s Animated Characters; both encyclopedias are standard reference works in their field.
-Among his latest nonfictions have been Discarded Science, Corrupted Science, Bogus Science and Denying Science.
+Among recent nonfictions have been Discarded Science, Corrupted Science, Bogus Science and Denying Science.
 A Comprehensive Encyclopedia of Film Noir: The Essential Reference Guide was published in the fall of 2013 (see Hot Off The Press to the right).
 A new short story collection, Tell No Lies, came out at the end of 2014, and DeBunk It!, a guide to critical thinking for young adults, appeared in February 2015.
 He's currently working on a book about femmes fatales, a biographical study of scientists whose breakthroughs have shaped our world, and “a cute illustrated rhyming book for kids about a velociraptor”.